ArduPilot/ardupilot_wiki/common/source/docs/common-sik-telemetry-radio.rst

 Connecting to APM2.x
 --------------------

-Use the `6-to-5 pin DF13 <http://www.unmannedtechshop.co.uk/df13-6-position-to-5-position-connector-15-cm/>`__
-connector to connect the radio to your APM2's Telem port.
-Because of the limited number of serial ports on the APM2.x, the telemetry radio cannot be used while the board is also plugged in with the micro USB port.
+Use the `6-to-5 pin DF13 connector to connect the radio to your APM2's Telem port Because of the limited number of serial ports on the APM2.x, the telemetry radio cannot be used while the board is also plugged in with the micro USB port.

 .. image:: ../../../images/Telemetry_3DR_Radio_APM2.jpg